botanu-ai/botanu-sdk-python/README.md

-# Botanu SDK for Python
+# botanu SDK for Python

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](./LICENSE)

+[botanu](https://botanu.ai/) is platform that helps AI companies understand the real cost of their AI features per customer, enabling outcome-based pricing and smarter scaling.
-Event-level cost attribution for AI workflows, built on [OpenTelemetry](https://opentelemetry.io/).
+This SDK is built on [OpenTelemetry](https://opentelemetry.io/) for event-level cost attribution for AI workflow.
+For more email- deborah@botanu.ai

 An **event** is one business transaction — resolving a support ticket, processing an order, generating a report.
 Each event may involve multiple **runs** (LLM calls,